technyon/nuki_hub/README.md

 - lock/address: The BLE address of the Nuki Lock.
 - lock/retry: Reports the current number of retries for the current command.
 0 when command is succesfull, "failed" if the number of retries is greater than the maximum configured number of retries.
 <br><br>
-- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled).
+- configuration/buttonEnabled: enable or disable the button on the opener (0 = disabled; 1 = enabled).
-- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled).
+- configuration/ledEnabled: enable or disable the LED on the opener (0 = disabled; 1 = enabled).
 - configuration/soundLevel: configures the volume of sounds the opener plays back (0 = min; 255 = max).

 ### Query